NO DOGS ALLOWED?

 WHAT ABOUT EMOTIONAL SUPPORT OR THERAPY ANIMALS?

-An emotional support animals is a pet (again, usually a dog) that aids a person living with a disability but isn’t trained to perform a specific task.
+While a service animal is not a pet, an emotional support animal is technically still a pet, despite aiding a person living with a disability, primarily because they aren’t necessarily trained to perform a specific task.
 While they do have special permissions for airplane and housing situations, businesses are not legally required to allow them entry under federal law.
 However, state laws can vary, so be sure to check local and state laws when creating an animal and pet policy for your store.

 Therapy animals are not prescribed for individual handlers but instead are certified for the support and comfort of others, i.e. they are employed to bring cheer to hospitals, nursing homes, and similar settings.
 These animals do not have any special access privileges like service or emotional support animals.